 - Restart services via replicated console.

-2. The front-end does not update automatically:
+You may also encounter an error where the front-end does not update automatically:

 pusher-94f425ff3b262f615972fa7cdfed368b.min.js:72 WebSocket connection to 'wss://circleci.org.net/app/circle?protocol=7&client=js&version=2.2.4&flash=false' failed: Error during WebSocket handshake: Unexpected response code: 404